Skip to main contentSkip to main navigationSkip to footer content

 Semester A period of time in which a university holds courses typically not exceeding 16 weeks.
 Saint Xavier University has fall, spring, and summer semesters.

-Senior A fourth-year college student that has completed 90-120 credit hours.
+Senior A student that has completed 90-120 credit hours.

 SOC (Student Organization Center) A workplace and meeting space for student leaders and registered student organizations.